Codeempowers/HW1/README.md

 # HW1

-This project is an online shop for an Apple Orchard located in Kashmir.
+This project contains the code for an online shop for an Apple Orchard located in Kashmir.
 My boyfriend's family owns such an orchard.